finbourne/lusid-sdk-python/sdk/docs/OrderManagementApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.get_order_history(scope, code, as_at=as_at, opts=opts)

-        # [EXPERIMENTAL] GetOrderHistory: Get the history of an order and related entity changes
+        # GetOrderHistory: Get the history of an order and related entity changes
         api_response = api_instance.get_order_history(scope, code, as_at=as_at)
         pprint(api_response)